R/adjacencyMatrix-create.R

 The character is formatted as x <- c("ProtA", "ProtB", "ProtA;ProtB", ...)

-, as commonly encoutered in proteomics data
+, as commonly encountered in proteomics data spreadsheets.
+It defines

-spreadsheets.
-It defines that the first peptide is mapped to
+that the first peptide is mapped to protein "ProtA", the second one to

-to "ProtA" and "ProtB", and so on.
-The resulting matrix contain
+protein "ProtB", the third one to "ProtA" and "ProtB", and so on.
+The

-.
-The columns are named after the protein
+are named after the protein identifiers and the peptide/protein vector

 The makePeptideProteinVector()

-function does the opposite
+function does the opposite operation,

-peptide/protein vector.
-The matrix colnames are used to populate
+vector.
+The matrix colnames are used to populate the vector and the matrix

-the vector and the matrix rownames are used to name the vector
+rownames are used to name the vector elements.

-Note that when creating an adjacency matrix from a PSM object, the
+Note that when creating an adjacency matrix from a PSM object, the matrix is

-same peptide (sequence), such as for example precursors with
+(sequence), such as for example precursors with different charge states.
+A

-different charge states.
-A binary matrix can either be generated
+binary matrix can either be generated with the binary

-argument (setting all non-0 values to 1) or by
+all non-0 values to 1) or by reducing the PSM object accordingly (see

 It is also possible to generate adjacency matrices populated with

-identification scores or probabilites by setting the "score" PSM
+identification scores or probabilites by setting the "score" PSM variable

-variable upon construction of the PSM object (see PSM()
+upon construction of the PSM object (see PSM()

 The plotAdjacencyMatrix()

-function is useful to visualise small
+function is useful to visualise small adjacency

-modelled as connected components, as described and illustrated in
+components, as described and illustrated in ConnectedComponents()

-.
-The function generates a graph modelling
+function generates a graph modelling the relation between proteins

-peptides (represented as circes), which can further be coloured
+(represented as squares) and peptides (represented as circes), which can

-(see the protColors
+further be coloured (see the protColors

 and pepColors

 arguments).
-The function
+The

-invisibly returns the graph igraph
+function invisibly returns the graph igraph

 object for additional tuning

-and/or interactive visualisation using, for example
+and/or interactive visualisation using, for example igraph::tkplot()

 .